 ✅ Consider the path of least resistance for the user to follow.

-✅ Avoid unnecessary pathways, screens, steps or menus.
+✅ Avoid unnecessary pathways, screens, steps, or menus.

-A designer will usually start this process by rolling out the visual brand guidelines defined in the initial sketching phase.
+The next step of the design process is to add higher-fidelity designs to your wireframes.
+A designer usually starts this process by rolling out the visual brand guidelines defined in the initial sketching phase.

-🎨 Assigning a visual hierarchy to the design so the user sees the most important information first and instantly knows how to proceed to the next task or content.
+🎨 Assigning a visual hierarchy to the design, so the user sees the most important information first and instantly knows how to proceed to the next task or content.

 The final step of the design process is to create an interactive prototype.

-An interactive prototype is essentially an animated version of your finished designs that mimic the functionality of your app.
+An interactive prototype is an animated version of your finished designs that mimic the functionality of your app.

 An interactive prototype is important for multiple reasons.

-Based on relevant feedback, the designer can revisit the finished design stage and tweak the design or user flow before product launch.
+Based on relevant feedback, the designer can revisit the finished design and tweak the design or user flow before the product launch.
 A data-driven approach to design can be implemented to track the precise way test users interact with the prototype to achieve this.

-Investors want to decrease their investment risk as much as possible while also increasing their potential return on investment.
+Investors want to decrease their investment risk as much as possible while increasing their potential return on investment.

-A prototype is a visual demonstration of your product which can be used to create an effective and dynamic pitch.
-As discussed earlier, it also inspires confidence through means of a proof of concept.
-If you are willing to invest your own money to create a well designed example of your app, then you are perceived to more likely to actually build and launch the end project in comparison to another individual with a mere idea.
+A prototype is a visual demonstration of your product that can be used to create an effective and dynamic pitch.
+It also inspires confidence through means of proof of concept.
+Remember that you are competing against others for access to a finite amount of funds when pitching to an external investor.

-In other words, development focuses on making your app functional, stable, secure and responsive.
+The development stage focuses on adding the back-end codebase to your polished app designs.
+In other words, it focuses on making your app functional, stable, secure, and responsive.

-We operate using an agile development methodology.
+At Appetiser, we operate using an agile development methodology.

 Agile development is commonly broken up into a series of milestones called sprints.
 Each sprint usually lasts 4 weeks and focuses on building a particular set of features.